Tquillity/HealthAssist/X_OAUTH_SETUP.md

 # X (Twitter) OAuth Setup Guide

-This guide will help you set up X (Twitter) OAuth authentication for your Health & Wellness Hub application.
+This guide will help you set up X (Twitter) OAuth authentication for your HealthAssist application.

 ## Prerequisites